ubeydeozdmr/turkiye-api/README.md

 **Endpoint:** `GET /api/v1/villages/:id`

 You can use this route to get data for exact village.
-This is a recently added endpoint and is experimental.
-It may not work properly.
 The available path variables and query parameters are:

 - `id` (Path Variable): ID of village
+- `fields` (Query Parameter, string): It shows the fields you want to see in the response.

+## Towns

+### Get All Towns

+**Endpoint:** `GET /api/v1/towns`

+You can use this route to get data for all towns.
+The available query parameters are:

+- `name` (string): It shows all the towns containing or matching your search query.
+- `minPopulation` (number): It shows all the towns with a population greater than or equal to the value you entered.
+- `maxPopulation` (number): It shows all the towns with a population less than or equal to the value you entered.
+- `offset` (number): Used for pagination.
+Use this to set a starting point in search results.
+- `limit` (number): Used for pagination.
+Use this to set the maximum number of results to show you.
+- `fields` (string): It shows the fields you want to see in the response.
+- `sort` (string): It sorts the results in ascending or descending order.

+### Get Exact Town

+**Endpoint:** `GET /api/v1/towns/:id`

+You can use this route to get data for exact town.
+The available path variables and query parameters are:

+- `id` (Path Variable): ID of town
 - `fields` (Query Parameter, string): It shows the fields you want to see in the response.

 ## License